pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/rest-of-the-routes.md

 const API = import.meta.env.VITE_API_URL;
 ```

-- What does the React Router Dom function `userParams` do?
+- What does the react-router-dom function `userParams` do?
 - How will we incorporate URL params into the Show route?
 - How can you create a 404 view in React using React Router?